apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.cn.md

 Checklist for reference:

-[ ] Download links are valid.

-[ ] Checksums and PGP signatures are valid.

 [ ] Source code distributions have correct names matching the current release.

-[ ] LICENSE and NOTICE files are correct for each ShardingSphere repo.
+[ ] LICENSE and NOTICE files are correct for each ShardingSphere on Cloud repo.

 [ ] All files have license headers if necessary.